 About Me

-Hi, my name’s Rui and I’m a PhD Candidate at Frankenberg Lab, Caltech.
-My research interest is evaluating vegetation-climate feedbacks, such as carbon, water, and energy fluxes between land and atmosphere, using a fusion of remote sensing techniques, specifically in regions with limited direct measurements, including the Arctic and mountainous regions.
+Hi, my name’s Rui (pronounced as “RAY”).
+I am an assistant professor at the Department of Bioproducts and Biosystems Engineering at the University of Minnesota, Twin Cities.
+My research interest is evaluating global vegetation-climate feedbacks, such as carbon, water, and energy fluxes between land and atmosphere, using a fusion of remote sensing techniques, specifically in regions with limited direct measurements, including the Arctic, tropics, and mountainous regions.

 I am most skilled in: Solar-Induced chlorophyll Fluorescence (SIF), canopy reflectance, and vegetation phenology